• Home

 The PBI Gauge chart allows you to visualize data as a gauge.
 It has a range of values that can be customized to fit specific needs.

-You can present a range of values and the colors and data labels for the gauge, too.
+You can present a range of values the colors, and data labels for the gauge, too.

 In addition, you can: